-Google Search Console (GSC) is a free tool that is used to carefully monitor the performance of your website.
+Google Search Console (GSC) is a free tool used to monitor your website’s performance carefully.
 Search Console can also help you gain insight regarding the status of your website within Google’s search index.
 In addition to those insights and monitoring tools, Google Search Console can also help you find and fix any structural or code-based problems your site may have.

 Is Google Search Console Worth the Effort?